axel-rock/modlguessr/README.md

 - Freemium, with a few free games (ie: 3) initally
 - 1 free game per day
-- Small subscription plan (price TBD) for more games per day, week or month
+- Small subscription plan 9€/mo for more games per month
-- Maybe a one time payment, higher price, for some unlimited mode (maybe yearly, just in case)
+- One time payment, higher price price per ticket
+- Pay as you go for unlimited play

 ## Features to implement

 As the main goal is to explore the stack, here are some features we can implement because the tools make it easy.

-### Convex

-- Entire game logic
-- Run the LLMs with streaming
-- Real time leaderboard
-- Real time display of total games / messages / tokens ever used, all users combined, with an aggregate
-- See other players games
-- Complex aggregates to see stats like: Which model is the most recognized

-### Better Auth

-- Basic login
-- Unique usernames
-- Show last login method
-- Admin system (maybe see moderation)

-### Autumn

-- Use features to define if user can play
-- Paid plan
-- Referal program (get free games)

-### Resend

-- Send email for the referal program
-- Email confirmation

-### OpenAI

-- Generate usernames
-- Analyse games (check if the user managed to force the model to reveal its identity)

 ## Roadmap

 - [x] Setup SvelteKit
 - [x] Setup Convex
+  - [x] Basic database structure (games)
+  - [x] Stream LLM calls directly from AI SDK front-end to a Convex HTTP endpoint
+  - [x] Leaderboard for the best scores (aggregate)
+  - [x] Live count of all tokens ever used (aggregate)
+  - [x] Auto-stop round after a given time (scheduled function)
+  - [x] Fetch and store AI models from Vercel AI Gateway regularly (cron)
+  - [ ] Watch other players playing live
 - [x] Setup Better Auth
   - [x] Google Auth
   - [x] Username plugin